SteveRussell33/Autonomous-Robot-Collective/README.md

-# Red Mercury
+# Autonomous Robot Collective

-Modules for [VCV Rack](https://github.com/VCVRack/Rack), an open-source Eurorack-style virtual modular synthesizer.
+Autonomous Robot Collective is a set of Modules for [VCV Rack](https://github.com/VCVRack/Rack), an open-source Eurorack-style virtual modular synthesizer.